-Many lives have been shattered by bath salt abuse, yet this substance continues to lay beneath the surface, being largely misunderstood by abusers and non-abusers.
+Many lives have been shattered by bath salt abuse, yet this substance continues to lay beneath the surface, is largely misunderstood by abusers and non-abusers.
 Bath salts have unique challenges compared to other drugs because they are made from various chemicals, some of which are legal.
 This makes bath salts easier to sell in head shops or gas stations, and can give a false sense of hope that users are doing nothing wrong.

 Law enforcement is completely aware of the dangers of bath salts, and they have been successful in making many of the chemicals used in bath salts illegal.
 However, this takes a great deal of effort, and by the time that the chemicals are discovered and made illegal, street chemists are already on to something new.
 This cat-and-mouse game is one that has devastating consequences for drug abusers and their families.